 Persians are so calm that they’re often referred to as “furniture with fur.”
-The Exotic Shorthair has a similarly chill personality, but thanks to its shorthair ancestors, it’s a lot livelier than the Persian.
+The Exotic Shorthair has a similarly chill personality, but thanks to its shorthair ancestors, it’s a lot livelier than a pure blooded Persian.

-Exotic Shorthairs come in all patterns and colors, ranging from black, white, red, chocolate, cream lilac, and tabby to Calico and a even colorpoint Himalayan.
+Exotic Shorthairs come in all patterns and colors, ranging from black, white, red, chocolate, cream lilac, and tabby to Calico.
 As for their eyes, they range from either blue or blue-green to brilliant copper.

 With their thick, short-legged bodies, wide necks, and large heads, the Exotic Shorthair looks kind of pudgy.
-The Exotic can weigh up to 15 pounds, but most of this weight is due to its dense bones—not because it’s actually fat.
+Male Exotics can weigh up to 15 pounds, but most of this weight is due to its dense bones—not because it’s actually fat.

-Mon Chéri is a CFA* registered breeder of pet & show-quality Exotic Shorthair kittens for sale & Persian kittens for sale (or Exotic Longhair kittens) that are outstandingly beautiful, friendly and come with a health guarantee!
-Our kittens are available in the most desired shades of chocolate, calico, lilac, red, cream, bicolor, solid, tabby, colorpoint, black smoke, and the rare tortoiseshell.
+Mon Chéri Cattery is an Arkansas breeder of Exotic Shorthair kittens and Exotic Longhair kittens or some may call Persian kittens both pet and show-quality and a CFA Cattery of Excellence.
+Our Exotic Shorthair kittens for sale and Exotic Longhair kittens for sale are of outstanding pedigrees, including champions, which trace to Kings and Queens from Russia, Germany, European imports, and carefully chosen domestic bloodlines.
+For over 20 years we have breed Exotic Shorthair kittens that are healthy, beautiful, well-socialized and smart.
+Our Exotic Shorthair kittens for sale are available in the most desired shades of chocolate, calico, lilac, red, cream, bicolor, solid, tabby, colorpoint, black smoke, and the rare tortoiseshell.